 Know the Tide: Wave Soldering Advantages and Disadvantages

 Just as a surfer has to be mentally and physically prepared before taking to the wave, you have to prepare your PCB design before the wave soldering process can be successfully applied.
 An essential requirement is that the design files include a solder mask layer.
 For most PCB design software programs this is taken care of for you.
-However, if you have to create your own part library (symbol and pattern) for a component, you have the option of determining what is on each layer.
+However, if you have to create your own part (symbol and pattern) for a component, you have the option of determining what is on each layer.
 Care should be taken to ensure that areas that require solder, for example, pads, are not on this layer in the design files.

 Another important consideration is pad spacing.
 There must be sufficient gap between pads for a single component and between pads on different components.
-This can occur for parts that do not have common traces but are close together.
+This can occur for that do not have traces but are close together.
 Pads without sufficient spacing can be fused together during the soldering process, which will cause shorts and possibly part destruction during operation.

 Preparing for the process